Ryanvsar/AI_Churn_Predictor/README.md

 6. Label churn behaviours

-7. Send an alert containing the users that are predicted to have a change of churning and the specific point of concern for each marked user
+7. Send an alert containing the users that are predicted to churn in the near future